One of the challenges of financial independence is getting your spouse on board with the program:

 If you are already in a longer term relationship, then you may have had a spendy past but now want to change and head towards FI.
 I call this lifestyle disinflation – the process by which you squeeze out your more wasteful spending habits whilst improving your life at the same time.

 I originally met my wife at University.
 At the time I lived in a student house that was a downmarket version of the house in The Young Ones.
-If you met your wife in these circumstances, you can be confident that she is not a gold digger.
+If you met your wife in these circumstances, you can be confident that she is not with you for your money.
 Back then my only assets were good legs (from rowing), a schoolboy sense of humour and an absence of STDs.

 Time passed, we got jobs and moved to London where spendy consumerism can creep up on you imperceptibly, like a frog being boiled in a pan.
 Our lifestyle inflated and outgoings ratcheted up.
 My favourite example of our spending in London was when our cat seemed unhappy, we got an animal pyschologist to visit our house and diagnose the issues from her kittenhood.
 It was about this time that I realised there was probably some scope to cut back our spending.